Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 “Historic Voyage, Sea Venture and Consorts at Sea 1609,” a 1984 oil painting by Deryck Foster

-This leads us to Alice, last name unknown.
-Alice is my 11th great-grandmother.
-Alice’s first husband was Thomas Pierce.
-Both were born in England around 1585.
-They had a daughter named Elizabeth.
-I need to tell you a little of Thomas’ history in order to understand Alice’s.
+This leads us to Alice, my 11th great-grandmother, whose last name remains unknown.
+Alice’s first husband was Thomas Pierce, both born in England around 1585.
+Together, they had a daughter named Elizabeth.
+To understand Alice’s story, it is crucial to delve into Thomas Pierce’s history.

 Capture

-At Mr. Thomas Pierce his House over against Mulberry Island.
+At Mr. Thomas Pierce’s House over against Mulberry Island.

 Master Tho: Pierce,